dreamportdev/Osdev-Notes/98_Drivers/ACPITables.md

 ## RSDT Data structure and fields

 RSDT (Root System Description Table) is a data structure used in the ACPI programming interface.
-This table contains pointers many different table descriptors.
+This table contains pointers to many different table descriptor (SDTs).
+Explaining all the tables is beyond of the scope of these notes, and for our purpose we are going to need only one of those table (the APIC table that we will enocunter later).

-The Rsdt is the root of other many different Descriptor tables (SDT), all of them may be splitted in two parts:
+Since every SDT table contains different type of information, they are all different from each other, we can define an RSDT table by the composition of two parts:

 * the first part is the header, common between all the SDTs with the following structure:

 ```c
 struct ACPISDTHeader {
   char Signature[4];